-M POL(C)-02.2 Comprehend the working of major political institutions that are integral to politics in India and the functioning and dynamics of the
+M POL(C)-02.2 Comprehend the working of major political institutions that are

 Union and State Governments.

 M POL(C)-02.3 Have deeper knowledge of jurisdiction of Supreme Courts and High develop analytical ability to establish a relationship between theory and practice of federalism.